How to Play Crazy Pineapple Poker online

 Betting

 The game starts precisely like Texas Hold’em.
-The two players to the left post the small and large blind and the other players follow suit with their antes.
-Players are now dealt with three (3) hole cards, and another round of betting takes place.
+The two players to the left post the small and large blind, and the others follow suit with their antes.
+Players are now dealt with three (3) hole cards, and another betting round occurs.

 * If you were playing standard Pineapple Hold’em, you would discard one of your three-hole cards at this point.
 Most online poker rooms that offer Pineapple Poker offer the Crazy Pineapple Poker version so we will discuss the strategies associated with that game here.